axeluhl/sailing-analytics/tracking-app-api-v1-draft.md

 A shortened URL is used.
 This URL is embedded in the QR code.
 In case a user does not have a QR code, she can manually enter the URL into the app.

-Note that a unique URL needs to be defined per compitetor and event.
+Note that a unique URL needs to be defined per competitor and event.

 ### Verb